Call 1999 || 2018 (Irish solicitor) | Silk 2019

-- successfully represented a number of pharmaceutical companies in a series of separate High Court proceedings brought by Chemistree Homecare alleging that conditions attaching to the supply of drugs infringed EU rules on competition / the supply of pharmaceuticals
+- successfully representing a number of pharmaceutical companies in a series of separate High Court proceedings brought by Chemistree Homecare alleging that conditions attaching to the supply of drugs infringed EU rules on competition / the supply of pharmaceuticals

-- currently acting for the Northern Irish and Scottish health bodies in their claims for damages against Reckitt Benckiser for abuses in relation to the supply of Gaviscon
+- acting for the Northern Irish and Scottish health bodies in their claims for damages against Reckitt Benckiser for abuses in relation to the supply of Gaviscon

 - Media & Sports Law

 - Ronit is recommended for media, entertainment and sport

 - She acted for Amrac and Racing UK courses in the landmark Turf TV case on collective exclusive licensing of broadcasting rights, in which they successfully defeated the claims of the major bookmakers in the High Court, Court of Appeal and Supreme Court

 - She regularly advises sports bodies and business operating in the field of sport on their online/media/audio-visual licensing arrangements